dceejay/RedMap/README.md

  - **dashArray** : optional dash array for polyline.
  - **clickable** : boolean - set to true to allow click to show popup.
  - **popup** : html string to display in popup (as well as name).
+ - **editable** : boolean - set to true to allow simple edit/delete right click contextmenu
+ - **contextmenu** : html string to display a more complex right click contextmenu
  - **weight** : the width of the line (or outline)

 Other properties can be found in the leaflet documentation.